 ABOUT COMMISSIONING

-Students without prior qualifying officer service experience must complete their service specific orientation program before actually matriculating into the School of Medicine.
+Students without prior qualifying officer service experience must complete their service-specific orientation program.
+This typically occurs during June and July before matriculating into the School of Medicine.

-During these orientation programs, administrative records are initiated for students entering active duty.
-Students are provided opportunities to purchase any required uniforms, and instructed in their proper wear.
-Students also learn basic information about the customs and courtesies of their Service, gain an understanding of one’s responsibilities as an officer, and begin to develop an ésprit de corps.
-Students who may not have been previously exposed to life in a uniformed service, typically find these orientation programs to be educational and challenging, while facilitating a smooth transition to military life.
+During these service specific officer training schools, administrative records are initiated for students entering active duty.
+Students are provided opportunities to purchase any required uniforms and are instructed in their proper wear.
+Students also learn basic information about their Service's customs and courtesies, gain an understanding of their responsibilities as an officer, and begin to develop an ésprit de corps.
+Students who have not previously experienced life in a uniformed service typically find Officer Training Schools educational and challenging, which facilitates a smooth transition to military life.

 Students report to the School of Medicine campus after completing their service-specific orientations.
-The University’s Brigade provides a general orientation during the first two weeks of August.
+The University’s Brigade provides a general orientation in late July and early August.
 During this time, the administrative requirements for registering students with the university and with their respective services are completed.

-Academic orientation begins the third week of August, and provides students with a more detailed overview of the curriculum, along with an introduction to the many educational and supportive resources that are available to them.
+Academic orientation occurs in August and provides students with a more detailed overview of the curriculum, along with an introduction to the many educational and supportive resources available to them.
 Upon completing orientation at the School of Medicine, students formally begin their medical education.

 CONTACT INFORMATION